Montreal-Quakers/website/_pages/directions.md

 ### COVID precautions <span class="stanchor"><a name="precautions"></a></span>

 Requirements for visitors:
-* For now, we require vaccine passports for all.
+{% comment %}* For now, we require vaccine passports for all.
-  * Unvaccinated children under 12 are welcome on the first Sunday of the month.
+  * Unvaccinated children under 12 are welcome on the first Sunday of the month.{% endcomment %}
 * Wearing a mask, covering nose and mouth, is mandatory at all times.
 * If you're experiencing COVID symptoms, please stay home.
 * Details for contact tracing will be collected by the greeter.